-The people are just a colorful as the landscape with artists and dread locked bohemians whose intricate and spiritual pieces of art can be found in the artisan galleries along the center of town.
-There are also a number of boutiques, bistros and bars and shabby chic cafe’s on in the nearby rice patties perfect for catching the next mesmerizing sunset.
+The people are just as colourful as the landscape with artists and dread locked bohemians whose intricate and spiritual pieces of art can be found in the artisan galleries along the centre of town.
+There are also a number of boutiques, bistros and bars and shabby chic cafe’s on the nearby rice patties perfect for catching the next mesmerizing sunset.

 The Viceroy Bali is the ideal hotel to take in the magical essence of Ubud.
 The road to the hotel passes through vibrant green rice patties.
 The hotel, which is perched on a steep mountainside overlooks the Petanu River gorge and in the mornings, mist rises from the depths of the dense jungle to create an even more ethereal scene.

 Like the pool, the property winds down the steep hill with 25 villas strewn along the way.
-The hotel also has a full service spa, helicopter pad, gym and a staff proving a warm and caring Balinese hospitality found nowhere else in the world.
-The hotel is like walking through a garden with its rough-hewn stone walls and colorful bougainvillea bursting with color while the fragrant frangipani flowers scent the air.
+The hotel also has a full service spa, helicopter pad, gym and a staff providing a warm and caring Balinese hospitality found nowhere else in the world.
+The hotel is like walking through a garden with its rough-hewn stone walls and colorful bougainvillea bursting with colour while the fragrant frangipani flowers scent the air.

 From there it is dinner at CasCades for their delicious gourmet menu of European and Asian fusion cuisine.
 Executive Chef Nic Vanderbeeken has worked at the top Michelin starred restaurants in Belgium, France, and the U.S. and brings these skills to the dishes he creates using modern European gastronomic techniques.

 One must have a Balinese massage in Bali and theirs uses various types of pressure and the extensive use of the forearm and elbow to work deep to loosen knotted muscles.
-The staff is highly trained in a wide range of spa rituals based on western knowledge and with traditional, time-honored Balinese wellness techniques handed down over centuries.
+The staff is highly trained in a wide range of spa rituals based on western knowledge and with traditional, time-honoured Balinese wellness techniques handed down over centuries.

-Ubud is natural playground with so much to do and see.
+Ubud is a natural playground with so much to do and see.
 The resort’s staff can arrange a cadre of activities from yoga to Balinese dance classes, local cooking classes or even a trek through rice paddies.
 The hotel is a short drive to town and the staff is happy to give you a complimentary lift to town for shopping or a day of exploring the culture and arts which are in abundance.

-The Viceroy Bali is a one-of-a-kind holiday experience sure to flabbergast the most jaded of travelers.
+The Viceroy Bali is a one-of-a-kind holiday experience sure to flabbergast the most jaded of travellers.
 For romantic couples, it is the perfect retreat to reconnect while experiencing all that this magical place on earth has to offer.